Bicol Region

 The Bicol Region, (Note: Rehiyon kan Bikol; Rinconada Bikol: Rehiyon ka Bikol; Waray Sorsogon, Masbateño: Rehiyon san Bikol; Rehiyon ng Bikol) designated as Region V, is an administrative region of the Philippines.
-It comprises six provinces, four on the Bicol Peninsula (the southeastern end of Luzon): Albay, Camarines Norte, Camarines Sur, and Sorsogon, and two off the shore: Catanduanes and Masbate.
+It comprises six provinces, four on the Bicol Peninsula (the southeastern end of Luzon): Albay, Camarines Norte, Camarines Sur, and Sorsogon, and two off the shore: Catanduanes and Masbate, and one independent component city of Naga.

-The regional center is Legazpi, the most populous city in the region and has one independent component city, the pilgrim city of Naga.
+The regional administrative center and the most populous city is Legazpi, while the region's commercial and educational center is the independent component city of Naga.
 The region is bounded by Lamon Bay to the north, the Philippine Sea to the east, and the Sibuyan Sea and Ragay Gulf to the west.
 The northernmost provinces, Camarines Norte and Camarines Sur, are bordered to the west by the province of Quezon in the Calabarzon region.

 Geography

 The Bicol Region comprises the Bicol Peninsula, the southernmost and easternmost part of Luzon, the largest island in the Philippine archipelago as well as two adjacent islands and their satellite islands.
 The total land area is 5.9% of the total land area of the country.
 Around 69.3% of the total land area is alienable and disposable while the remaining 30.7% is public forest areas.